Advisory Committee – Building Capacity to Implement the ‘Risk-based Framework’

 Follow the rules

 There are rules that developers need to follow to contain and manage sediment on their work site in a responsible manner.
 It is against the law to breach these rules.
-Local councils and the NSW Environment Protection Authority have the power to issue penalties from $8000 to $15,000 for each incident.
+Local councils and the NSW Environment Protection Authority have the power to issue penalties with fines for individuals from $15,000 for the first offence and $22,500 for a second offence, and for companies $30,000 for the first offence and $45,000 for a second offence if water pollution occurs under the Protection of the Environment Operations Act 1997.

 Home builders and renovators